microsoft/fast/packages/web-components/fast-element/docs/guide/observables-and-state.md

 const value = bindingObserver.observe({}, defaultExecutionContext);

 for (const record of bindingObserver.records()) {
-  // Do something with the bindings observable dependencies console.log(record.propertySource, record.propertyName) }
+  // Do something with the binding's observable dependencies console.log(record.propertySource, record.propertyName) }
 ```